 Assessing learning is both a critical component of the work of teaching in higher education (HE) and also a major factor in learners’ experiences of HE (Biggs, 1999; Birenbaum, 2007; Woldeab & Brothen, 2019).
 Instructors in HE often inherit the assessment practices of their supervisors and instructors (Lipnevich et al., 2020), potentially leading to over-reliance on practices that may not align with modern assessment theories (Boud, 2020; Massey et al., 2020; Shepard, 2000).
-These traditional practices tend to emphasize summative, selected-response tests (Flores et al., 2015; Harlen & Deakin Crick, 2002; Lipnevich et al., 2020) which may be characterized by low reliability, leading to inferences which may not be valid reflections of learner achievement (Knight, 2002; Smith Glasgow et al., 2019).
-Also,Also, t influence of an increasingly technological society is pushing higher education institutions (HEI) to integrate digital tools into the teaching and learning process (Pellegrino & Quellmalz, 2010).
+These traditional practices tend to emphasize summative, selected-response tests (Flores et al., 2015; Harlen & Deakin Crick, 2002; Lipnevich et al., 2020), which may be characterized by low reliability, leading to inferences that may not be valid reflections of learner achievement (Knight, 2002; Smith Glasgow et al., 2019).

+TheThese issues are further complicated by the push by our increasingly technological society to integrate digital tools into the teaching and learning process (Pellegrino & Quellmalz, 2010).
 This trend saw a massive increase in activity as a result of the COVID-19 pandemic that forced most HEI in Canada to pivot to emergency remote teaching in the spring of 2020 through at least the summer of 2021 and perhaps beyond.
-While this increased use of technology may be understood by some as progress, research suggests that digital technologies typically are used in ways which mimic and re-inscribe traditional assessment practices and simply increase the efficiency with which they can be administered (Broadfoot, 2016).
-Additionally, the needs of 21st century employers, who are looking for employees with demonstrated ability in collaboration, creative problem-solving, analytical thinking, and the ability to learn, competencies not easily measured in traditional testing formats, as opposed to those who have simply demonstrated high levels of domain-specific knowledge, have changed (Forum, 2020).
+While this increased use of technology may be understood by some as progress, research suggests that digital technologies typically are used in ways that mimic and re-inscribe traditional assessment practices and simply increase the efficiency with which they can be administered (Broadfoot, 2016).
+Additionally, the needs of 21st-century employers, who are looking for employees with demonstrated ability in collaboration, creative problem-solving, analytical thinking, and the ability to learn, competencies not easily measured in traditional testing formats, as opposed to those who have simply demonstrated high levels of domain-specific knowledge, have changed (Forum, 2020).
 Finally, assessment practices have significant effects on learners including anxiety about high-stakes testing and their prospects for future studies and employment (Harlen & Deakin Crick, 2002), and also the approaches they take to learning activities (Biggs & Tang, 2011; DeLuca et al., 2019).
 The confluence of these influences suggests that traditional approaches to assessment in HEI are becoming inadequate to meet the needs of modern HEI and ought to be reconsidered.

 Topic of the Research

-A starting point for this process of examining assessment in higher education ought to be intentionally considered as there are myriad examples of formal and informal initiatives in higher education which have not realized significant local or systemic change (Broadfoot, 2016; Earl, 2013).
-Assessment practices are highly resistant to change, in part, as Broadfootclaims, because they are so important, but also, as will be discussed later, because the approaches that individual instructors take to assessing the work of learners are driven by complex forces (Black & Wiliam, 1998; DeLuca et al., 2019; Stiggins, 1991; Willis et al., 2013).
+A starting point for this process of examining assessment in higher education ought to be intentionally considered as there are myriad of? examples of formal and informal initiatives in higher education, which have not realized significant local or systemic change (Broadfoot, 2016; Earl, 2013).
+Assessment practices are highly resistant to change, in part, as Broadfoot (2016)? claims, because they are so important, but also, as will be discussed later, because the approaches that individual instructors take to assessing the work of learners are driven by complex forces (Black & Wiliam, 1998; DeLuca et al., 2019; Stiggins, 1991; Willis et al., 2013).
 Accordingly, it is incumbent upon researchers who wish to influence assessment practice to begin with a nuanced investigation of how HE instructors approach their assessment practice and what are the impacts of those practices on learners.

 Problem to be Researched